 - Your current business and investment mortgage information, business and farm records, stock, bond, and other investment records.

 - Documentation that you are a U.S. permanent resident or other eligible noncitizen.

-Check the Help section of the FAFSA website or call the Federal Student Aid Information Center at 1‐800‐4‐FED AID (1‐800‐433‐3243).
-The Department of Education also has Frequently Asked Questions which can assist you during your application process.
+Check FAFSA Online Help or call the Federal Student Aid Information Center at 1‐800‐4‐FED AID (1‐800‐433‐3243) for assistance during the application process.
 Look for a free FAFSA event in your area to get professional assistance filling out the FAFSA.
 Financial aid administrators across the country participate in these free FAFSA events to help students and families fill out the form accurately.